aianta/AutoWiSE/README.md

 | Make sure followup date is in the future                                      | Yes                              |
 | Verify that the eventbrite link is actually a valid URL                       | No                               |

+# Email Templates

+Email templates take the form of simple google doc files.

+**IMPORTANT:** Make sure that 'smart quotes' are disabled when creating email templates doc files.
+This can be done Tools->Preferences and then unticking `Use smart quotes` from the General preferences list.

+Failure to do this will break thymeleaf template parsing.